Weeido/Xamarin.Forms-to-Arduino-over-Bluetooth/README.md

 additional note - OnByteReceived is the reason we couldn't just have an interface and an implementation for the bluetooth client.
 We                       want a "common logic function" to raise the event, which needs to be implemented.

 IBluetoothClient is self explantory from here I hope.

 # The Clever Shtik
 Now that we have all the Bluetooth taken apart and generalized, we are ready to use it.
 We'll so by using a very fancy shtik, falling under the category of Design Patterns, called "Dependency Injection".
-In this case it only means that we pass the create the derived object and pass the interface.
-By doing so, the code stays unnecessary dependent.
+In this case it only means that we pass the created derived object(AndroidBluetoothClient created in the MainActivity) and pass the interface(the App construcer gets an IBluetoothClient object).
+By doing so, the code stays unnecessary dependent of domain specific implementations.
 Additional diagrams are supplied for you're convenience.
-I recommend going over the "Send Receive" Diagram with the code.
+I recommend going over them slowly with the code.

 Bluetooth further explanation:
  ![](Tutorial_Images/ArduinoApp_Bluetooth.png)

 Whole program - send and receive flow example:
  ![](Tutorial_Images/ArduinoApp_Send_Receive_Example.png)